PNNL-Comp-Mass-Spec/PHRP/README.md

-# Peptide Hit Results Processor
+a# Peptide Hit Results Processor

 The Peptide Hit Results Processor (PHRP) converts search results from various MS/MS identification tools into a series of tab-delimited text files